blnknlights/blnknlights.github.io/htb/machines/awkward/awkward.md

 127.0.0.1:8080          [Status: 200, Size: 2881, Words: 305, Lines: 55, Duration: 252ms]
 ```

-8080 doesn't seem very interesting, and I'm not entirely sure what it is but 3002 is some kind of documentatino page, and it gives us the server side js code for the features we saw from the client side so far.
+8080 doesn't seem very interesting, and I'm not entirely sure what it is but 3002 is some kind of documentation page, and it gives us the server side js code for the features we saw from the client side so far.

-In submit-leave feature's code, the const finalEntry is passed to an exec() and we controll the variables that it's made of, and it's then expanded into a system command with echo
+In submit-leave feature's code, the const finalEntry is passed to an exec() and we control the variables that it's made of, and it's then expanded into a system command with echo

 In all-leave same concept but potentially more interesting because that's an awk command, and awk is a GTFO bin, and the way the command is constructed seems pretty close to an awk command we could use for arbitrary file read, see the js:
 ```js